farlee2121/DevEssentialsBlog/content/draft/2022-10-05-assessing-understanding-with-unit-tests.md

 <!-- TODO: Benefits section doesn't flow with overall framing -->
 <!-- TODO: should test this more in mentoring before posting -->
-I've been thinking of ways I can get student to get knowledge out of their head and experiment.
-Both so I can review and give feedback and to get them in the habit of checking their understanding.
+I've been thinking of ways I can encourages student to get knowledge out of their head and experiment.
+Both so I can review and give feedback and to get them in the habit of checking their own understanding.
 I think unit tests might be an effective tool.
 <!--more-->

 ## Teaching clarity
 I strongly favor the [better wrong than vague](../posts/Whats-Your-Duck-V2/2022-06-16-1-Software-as-Clarity.md) philosophy.
-Committing our thoughts to concrete forms like words or code exposes gaps in our thinking.
+Committing thoughts to concrete forms like words or code exposes gaps in our thinking.
 It also sets a basis for refining understanding, referencing it, or collaborating.

 These are all desirable properties for learning.
 However, I've found some difficulty bridging the gap between my understand and that of learners.
-My concept of clear is not the same as theirs.
-Clarity is also relative, and we may not understand context the other person needs to understand a concept.
+Clarity is relative, and we may not understand context the other person needs to understand what we want to communicate.

-I also have build up an extensive and almost reflexive set of potential experiments for testing my thoughts.
+I have also built up an extensive and almost reflexive set of potential experiments for testing my thoughts.
 Students don't yet have that.

-So, how can I choose a finite skill set that enable students to check their understanding and communicate it effectively.
+So, how can I choose a finite skill set that enables students to check their understanding and communicate it effectively?

 ## Unit tests as understanding

-Unit tests are commonly used to verify production systems work the way we expect them to.
+Unit tests are commonly used to verify that production systems work the way we expect them to.
 I've long considered unit tests to be an encoding of requirements, the "why" behind a system.

 This same property can be useful for teaching.
-Students can encode the key points of their understanding as unit tests.
+Students can encode the key points of their understanding, the "why", as unit tests.

 ## Example

-Suppose I want a student to understand how typing work in nominal languages.
+Suppose I want a student to understand how typing works in nominally typed languages.
 More specifically, the relationship between casting and inheritance.

-I can ask the student to demonstrate cases of valid casts and invalid casts with unit tests, and name or comment each test to why each case is a valid or invalid cast.
+I can ask the student to demonstrate valid casts and invalid casts with unit tests.
+The test name or a comment can be used to explain why that case is important, or what that test tells us about the type system.

 ```cs
 public class CastingAndInheritanceTests